mdagois/gbtools/gbbs/README.md

 |Variable							|Description
 |:---								|:---
 |\<project\>_sources				|A list of the source files added to the project.
 Source files paths are expressed relative to the makefile directory.
 Mandatory, unless `<project>_<configuration>_sources` is specified.
-|\<project\>_description			|The description displayed in the `help` rule for the project.
+|\<project\>_description			|The description displayed by the `help` rule for the project.
 |\<project\>_compile_options		|A list of options passed to `rgbasm` during the compilation of any target in the project.
 |\<project\>_link_options			|A list of options passed to `rgblink` during compilation of any target in the project.
 |\<project\>_fix_options			|A list of options passed to `rgbfix` during compilation of any target in the project.
-|\<project\>_launch_options			|A list of options passed to the first instance of the `BGB` emulator when launching a target.
+|\<project\>_launch_options			|A list of options passed to the first instance of the emulator when launching a ROM.
-|\<project\>_launch_options2		|A list of options passed to the second instance of the `BGB` emulator when launching a target.
+|\<project\>_launch_options2		|A list of options passed to the second instance of the emulator when launching a ROM.
 The second instance is only started when this variable is not empty.
-This is convenient when building and testing multiplayer games, as it is possible to `--listen` on the first instance and `--connect` on the second one.
+It is convenient when building and testing multiplayer games, as it is possible to `--listen` on the first instance and `--connect` on the second one.

 ### Configuration variables